Events

 Curated Pop-Up Festivals

-Escape to Elsah is bringing curated pop-up festivals to life throughout the year.
-These events will showcase artisanal markets, live music, seasonal celebrations, and cultural showcases, transforming the village into a hub of creativity and charm.
-Perfect for families, friends, or solo explorers, our pop-ups invite visitors to experience the magic of Elsah in every season.
-Check back for updates!
+Whether a full fledged Arts Festival or a Curated Pop-up Festival, these events showcase artisanal markets, live music, seasonal celebrations, and cultural showcases, transforming the village into a hub of creativity and charm.
+Perfect for families, friends, or solo explorers.
+Our pop-up festivals invite visitors to experience the magic of Elsah in every season.

 Museum Exhibits